MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/capacity-profiles.md

 When a work item is labeled with multiple capacity profiles, the assignment strategy considers the agent who matches all the required capacity profiles.

-1. When the high priority work item comes, it will be labeled with "Total-capacity profile" and "High-priority profile".
+1. When the high priority work item comes, it's labeled with "Total-capacity profile" and "High-priority profile".
-2. An agent who has capacity in both these profiles only will be selected.
-When the work item is assigned, capacity will be consumed from both the profiles.
+2. An agent who has capacity in both these profiles only is selected.
+When the work item is assigned, capacity is consumed from both the profiles.
-3. Similarly, for normal priority cases, the capacity will be consumed from both "Total-capacity profile" and "Normal-priority profile".
+3. Similarly, for normal priority cases, the capacity is consumed from both "Total-capacity profile" and "Normal-priority profile".

 ### See also